mrismanaziz/Reforestation/README.md

-## What did one snowman say to the other snow man?
-Do you smell carrot?
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."